Salmon Poisoning

 How is salmon poisoning diagnosed?

-The veterinarian may suspect salmon poisoning when dogs in the Pacific Northwest develop the expected signs after eating raw fish/salamanders.
-Finding eggs of the fluke in the dog’s fecal (stool) sample helps to support the diagnosis.
+Salmon poisoning is suspected when dogs in the Pacific Northwest develop the expected signs after eating raw fish or salamanders.
+Finding the fluke’s eggs in the dog’s fecal sample (stool) helps to support the diagnosis.
 Although the fluke itself does not directly cause salmon poisoning, its presence in a dog showing typical signs is highly suggestive of salmon poisoning.

-Bloodwork is often performed to evaluate hydration, blood cell counts, and organ function.
 To confirm the diagnosis, a sample of the enlarged lymph nodes may be obtained using a needle.
-Bacteria may be seen microscopically within the cells of the lymph node.
-A special test, called PCR, may be used to directly detect DNA of the bacteria in the lymph node.
+Bacteria may be seen microscopically in the cells of the lymph node.
+A special test called PCR may be used to directly detect DNA of the bacteria in the lymph node.

 How is salmon poisoning treated?